WBZZ: As WBZZ

 On January 19, 2010, B94 (93.7 FM) changed again, this time to sports talk as KDKA-FM ("93.7 The Fan").
 CBS Radio also announced that they would merge Star with B94 to bring B94's music and some on-air personalities onto Star for listeners to continue to enjoy.
 In doing so, WZPT eliminated the 1980s, 1990s and 2000s tracks in favor of Adult Top 40 music, playing current and recent current music only.
 Star added more rhythmic artists such as Lady Gaga, Kesha, and Timbaland in addition to artists such as Shinedown, Kelly Clarkson and John Mayer.

 On January 5, 2011, CBS Radio reacquired the WBZZ calls from the former WQSH-Albany, New York, with plans to use the calls to replace the WZPT calls.
 The call letter change was approved on January 19, 2011.

 In October 2011, the words in the branding were swapped to "100.7 Star."
 The station also introduced a new logo.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was consummated on the 17th.

-In 2022, WBZZ began to shift from Hot AC to Top 40.
+By 2022, WBZZ began to shift from Hot AC to Top 40, with a strong throwback component including many 1990’s and 2000’s rhythmic tracks.

+In 2026, WBZZ shifted back to a more conventional Hot AC format, branded as “90’s to Now,” with most of the previously-mentioned rhythmic material having been removed from the playlist.